Decimal vs Fractional Odds – What They Mean & How to Use Them in 2025

 How to read them:

-- Decimal odds = total return per £1 staked
+- So 6.00 = £6 return per £1 staked (includes £1 stake)

 Example:

-📊 Comparing Decimal vs. Fractional Odds
+📊 Comparing Decimal vs Fractional Odds

-Feature | Fractional | Decimal |
+Feature | Fractional Odds | Decimal Odds |

 ---|---|---|

-Format | 5/1 | 6.00 |
+Format Example | 5/1 | 6.00 |

-Used in | UK retail & racing | Online & Europe |
+Popular In | UK retail, racing | Online, Europe |

 Easier to Compare? | ❌ No | ✅ Yes |

-🧠 Which Odds Format Is Better?
+🧠 Which Odds Format Should You Use?

-Choose fractional odds if:
+Use fractional odds if:

-- You’re used to traditional UK bookmakers
+- You’re used to betting in UK betting shops

-Choose decimal odds if:
+Use decimal odds if:

-- You want easier maths
+- You want fast, easy calculations

-- You bet online or use bet calculators
+- You use online bookmakers or apps

-- You compare odds across multiple sites
+- You compare odds across multiple betting sites

 🔢 How to Convert Fractional to Decimal Odds

-- Fractional odds + 1 = Decimal odds
+(Fractional odds) + 1 = Decimal odds

 - 5/1 → (5 ÷ 1) + 1 = 6.00